-Charging infrastructure will be mandated in all new-build properties with associated parking, resulting in a significant challenge for developers.
-With the new mandates due to come into effect from 2022, developers need to act swiftly to fully understand what is required from them.
+Charging infrastructure is being mandated in all new-build properties with associated and uncovered parking, resulting in a significant challenge for developers.
+With the new mandates now in effect as of June 30th2022, developers need to act swiftly to fully understand what is required from them.

-The bottom line is that developers should, if they haven’t already, make immediate plans to incorporate charging infrastructure into all developments that include parking spaces.
+The bottom line is that developers should make immediate plans to incorporate charging infrastructure into all developments that include parking spaces.